elokapina/memories/README.md

 The top-left logo comes from `public/logo.png`.
 Copy your PNG format file there.

+### Styling

+If you want to override some styling, put it in `public/custom.css`.
+Don't forget to add some `!important` to the styles where necessary to ensure they override the Vue generated component styles.

 ### Audio

 There is an audio file that starts playing when the user enters the gallery.